She's in Fashion: Critical reception

 The song was well-received by critics, who welcomed the song's summery sound.
 Select declared it 'Single of the Month', writing: "Like 'Electricity' before it, 'She's in Fashion' is gloriously shallow pop music.
 With a keyboard figure from a Tunisian tourist-board ad, it’s about as summery as getting pissed at the fairground."
-NME liked the music, saying: "Soused in acoustic guitar'd empathy, with a vaporous keyboard motif inescapably reminiscent of Duran Duran's 'Save A Prayer', 'She's In Fashion' is a balmy, barmy beaut, shimmering grooves turning a blithe eye to the world."
+James Oldham of NME liked the music, saying: "Soused in acoustic guitar'd empathy, with a vaporous keyboard motif inescapably reminiscent of Duran Duran's 'Save a Prayer', 'She's in Fashion' is a balmy, barmy beaut, shimmering grooves turning a blithe eye to the world."
 Music Week said it was "classic Suede – one of their best songs since 'Animal Nitrate' [...]
 It's a string-swept, breezy, car-roof-down-driving-around-the-French-Riviera number."
+Neil Davenport from Manchester Evening News called it the "standout track" on the album, and felt that it sounded nothing like the "over-familiar Suede".
+He added: "'She's in Fashion' Bjork-style string arrangements to a blue sky of pop possibility.
+For all its light surfaces, this is maddeningly memorable."

-In a more mixed assessment, The Times spoke favourably of the song's production, while criticising Anderson's lyrics, saying "it coasts along breezily on a wave of strings and synths that owe more than a passing nod to the Eighties electronica of bands such as the Human League.
+In a more mixed assessment, Amber Cowan of The Times spoke favourably of the song's production, while criticising Anderson's lyrics, saying "it coasts along breezily on a wave of strings and synths that owe more than a passing nod to the Eighties electronica of bands such as the Human League.
 The feelgood, hands-in-the-air chorus is refreshingly upbeat after the tinny jangle of their last album, Coming Up, and the deliciously summery fade-out also scores extra brownie points.
 The only drawback, predictably, is Brett Anderson's unintentionally hilarious lyrics, full of the same tired old Suede reference points."
+Music writer James Masterton said that "She's in Fashion" sees the band "switch direction once more to the kind of string-laden epic ballad that cropped up on their earlier work.
+It isn't quite the masterpiece some reviewers have made it out to be but there is no doubt that it is the work of a band still at the height of their creativity."